ARMmbed/Debugging-docs/Docs/Debugging/Debugging with Eclipse and pyOCD.md

 #Debugging with Eclipse and pyOCD

 ##Debugging
-To start a debugging session, open the drop-down menu next to the bug icon, and select the debug configuration created earlier.
+To start a debugging session, open the drop-down menu next to the bug icon and select the debug configuration created earlier.
 This will automatically load the current program and begin a debugging session.
 From there, you can do things such as set breakpoints, set watchpoints, view registers, view disassembly, browse memory and examine the callstack.

 <span class="images">![](Images/21_-_debugging_4.png)</span>